 If you are selling goods or products online and some of your customers are located in Arizona, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 A Note on Arizona’s Sales Tax Terminology

 Instead of the more common term sales tax, Arizona law generally uses the term transaction privilege tax or TPT.
 The terms sales tax and transaction privilege tax are used interchangeably in this article.